Qiskit/qiskit-addon-cutting/INSTALL.rst

 :ref:`Platform Support` section to determine which installation option is appropriate for them.
 Users who wish to run within a containerized environment may skip the pre-installation and move straight to :ref:`Option 3`.
-Otherwise, users who wish to install locally or via PyPI may follow a few set of common instructions to prepare a Python environment for installation of CKT:
+Otherwise, users who wish to install locally may follow a few set of common instructions to prepare a Python environment for installation of CKT: